 HP Lovecast Podcast is still going, we’re just a bit erratic about it.
 We will have an episode for The Prophecy up, and we’ll be exploring doing some shorter comic-book reviews in between bigger episodes, perhaps resurrect the old Fragments line.

 BlogTalkRadio shut down in January.
-This means all the podcasts I appeared on (Voice of Olympus, Chatting with Sherri) are no longer available, which is unfortunately.
+This means all the podcasts I appeared on (Voice of Olympus, Chatting with Sherri) are no longer available, which is unfortunate.
 However, I have saved all my appearances as mp3s.
 I’ll be looking into having them edits and published elsewhere (with permission), perhaps at Archive.org or another venue.

 This past week I’ve been a guest on Fan2Fan and also on the Castle of Horror Podcast.
 Stay tuned for when those become published online.

 So, we are both still heavy in the world of vidcasting and podcasting.
 We are just kind of all over the map now.
-As always, if you’d like me a guest on your podcast or vidcast, do reach out!
+As always, if you’d like me to be a guest on your podcast or vidcast, do reach out!
 I love appearing on other folks’ shows.

 ECOF 2025